tbourigault/PHPValidateEmailDomain/README.md

 - The Swiss-based Quad9 Foundation: https://www.quad9.net/
 - The PSR-3 LoggerInterface: https://www.php-fig.org/psr/psr-3/

+## Tests
+Use the following command to run this script:
+- first generate autoload file : `composer dump-autoload`
+- then `php tests/RunTests.php user.name@example.com`

 ## Contributing

-Feel free to submit pull requests to enhance the functionality of the `validateEmailDomainWithDoH()` function.
+Feel free to submit pull requests to enhance the functionality of the `EmailValidator` class.

 ## License